 - And my TV guilty pleasure?
 House Hunters.
 Yeah, it’s about as exciting as a trip to Target and is formulaic TV in it’s purest form.
 Still, to see what people would want in a house – not a bad way to waste a half hour.

 Overall, my music tastes are somewhat eclectic.
 In layman’s terms, I generally will listen to at least a tiny bit of almost everything.
-Generally, though, I prefer 70s and 80s pop, rock, new wave, and disco.
+Generally, though, I prefer retro pop, classic rock, new wave, and disco – broadly, music from the 70s and 80s.
 In short, pretty much everything on this station close to where I live, this other station close to where I live, this station a bit further from where I live, and this station even further from where I live.
 Listen to those for a few hours, and you’ll get a taste of my favorite music.

 I also follow (not in any order of how closely I follow them) the New York Yankees, Orlando City SC, and London’s Arsenal FC.

 Dear Sir, I wish to complain in the strongest possible terms about your reviews which I feel have severe flaws.
 Is there any way I can do so in private?

 Sure!
 If you want to contact me privately, email me at email@example.com.
 Or use the contact form above.

 As far as complaints go, I only ask that you raise them in a respectful manner.
 I’ll try my best to respond.

 So, what is it?